-For collectors that enter the hobby with a focus on modern coins, the grades of certified classic coins may seem low.
+For collectors that enter the hobby with a focus on modern coins, the grades of certified vintage coins, commonly referred to as classic coins, may seem low.
 While it is true that vintage coins often receive lower numeric grades when they are certified, it’s important to keep a few facts in mind.

-For collectors that enter the hobby with a focus on modern coins, the grades of certified classic coins may seem low.
+For collectors that enter the hobby with a focus on modern coins, the grades of certified vintage coins, commonly referred to as classic coins, may seem low.
 However, they are graded on the same Sheldon Scale we covered previously in the Resource Center, here.
 While it is true that vintage coins often receive lower numeric grades when they are certified, it’s essential to keep a few facts in mind.

 Few collectors of coins from recent decades have any interest in coins graded below Mint State 69.
 Some even stick exclusively to coins that earn Mint State 70 grades.
 Older coins, though, are seldom found in those conditions.
 Those from recent centuries may remain in lower uncirculated states, but ancient coins are virtually never well preserved.
 Due to various combinations of handling, circulation, theft, disasters, storage, transport, and other factors, ancient coins are typically near the lower end of the grading scale, if they can be identified at all.